shaisachs/origin-of-sadness/origin-of-sadness.md

 ***

 This film would be Sylvie's fifth, and the riskiest project yet.
-It was something rather ambitious, a high-tech thriller with sets all over the country.
-Somehow, despite a lackluster track record, she had managed to attract just enough investors to finance the ambitious, multi-city filming schedule.
+It was something rather ambitious, a high-tech thriller with filming locations all over the country.
+Yesterday she had left town to wrap up the last week of shooting; when she returned, she would begin the laborious editing process, and with any luck the movie would be released next year.

+It seemed like ages ago, when Henry had discovered the script for the film.
+There on the shelf in the laundry room, he had found a stack of typed pages rolled into a tube, held together by a rubber band.
+Sylvie had taken Sophie on an errand run, and wouldn't be back for several hours.
+He had unrolled the thick bundle and started to read.
+Some pages were heavily scarred with red ink, others with just a couple of inscrutable underlines and question marks.
+A scene towards the end of the screenplay had caught his eye, a few lines of dialogue circled three or four times over.
+In the margin, a cartoon drawing of a girl with buggy eyes and a slightly upturned nose that could only be his daughter.

+That night, after putting Sophie to bed, he had opened a bottle of wine, presented a half-full glass to Sylvie with one hand, and the rolled up manuscript with the other.
+Casting a star with wide appeal, one who looked something like a grown-up Sophie, had been Sylvie's idea.
+It had been Henry who encouraged her to seek investors from her old contacts in publishing.
+The movie would be theirs.

 ***